raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

-**Tip:** Discuss how computing projects can be inspired by heritage including traditional stories, music and art as well as modern culture, fashion and computer games.
+**Tip:** Discuss how computing projects can be inspired by heritage including traditional stories, music, and art as well as modern culture, fashion, and computer games.
 Celebrate personal and unique thinking and style that creators put in to their projects.

 --- /task ---

-+ **Multiple native languages**
++ **Is available in multiple native languages**

-Many of our projects are translated into a variety of languages, including Dutch, Welsh, Hindi, Japanese, Latin American Spanish and Greek.
+Many of our projects are translated into a variety of languages, including Dutch, Welsh, Hindi, Japanese, Latin American Spanish, and Greek.
 In total, we have projects in 30 languages.
 Use the language filter at the top of the [projects page](https://projects.raspberrypi.org/en/projects){:target="_blank"} to see which projects are available in a specific language.

 If a project is not available in the language you prefer, could you consider joining our [community of volunteer translators](https://projects.raspberrypi.org/en/projects/getting-started-with-translation){:target="_blank"} please.